allpix-squared/allpix-squared/doc/usermanual/06_models/02_carrier_mobility.md

 |                  | $`M\ [\text{cm}^2\,\text{K}^\gamma\,\text{V}^{-1}\,\text{s}^{-1}]`$ | $` 2.5\times 10^6`$ | $` 6.3\times 10^7`$ | \[[@LandoltBornstein]\]          |
 |                  | $`\gamma`$                                                          | $` 1.0`$            | $` 2.1`$            | \[[@LandoltBornstein]\]          |

+The relevant set of parameters from the above table is selected automatically based on the configured material of the sensor in question.

+This model can be selected in the configuration file via the parameter `mobility_model = "quay"`.

 ## Levinshtein Mobility

 The Levinshtein mobility model describes the mobility of electron and holes in Gallium Nitride.
 The publication \[[@Levinshtein]\] models the electron and hole mobilities as a function of doping concentration and temperature.
 The temperature dependent model follows the relation